stream-gift/client/README.md

 - Copy and paste the event listener URL that appears on the dashboard after verifying your address into the URL of the Browser source.

 - Customize, and done.
-This will display & listen for incoming SUI donations.
+This will display & listen for incoming TFUEL donations.

 ## Troubleshooting

 // TODO

+- Inconsistency at donation notification sounds

 ## Dependancies